CraigS119/Craigs-Plants-P1/README.md

 # Craig's Plants

-Craig's Plants is a website aimed at helping fellow gardeners get the most out of their garden.
+Craig's Plants is a website aimed at helping fellow gardeners get the most out of their gardens.
 Craig has a wealth of knowledge and is happy to help those who need a bit of inspiration or advice.
 The website aims to inspire by showcasing some of the different gardens that Craig has worked on, as well as being a friendly touchpoint for beginners or experienced gardeners to get friendly advice.
 View the live site [here](https://craigs119.github.io/Craigs-Plants-P1/).

 ![Craig's Plants website on various screen sizes](read-me/media/web-mock-up.png)